-Figure 82: Short circuit impedance main settings
+Figure 84: Short circuit impedance main settings

 - 1 To select the test voltage.
-You can also add user defined test voltages to the list by tapping on the + button - 2 To select the test voltage frequency.
+You can also add user-defined test voltages to the list by tapping on the + button. - 2 To select the test voltage frequency.
 The test frequency can be 50Hz or 60Hz.
 You should select the test frequency according to the working frequency of the test object - 3 Enter the Base Power or the maximum rated power of the transformer.
-With the Base Power and the profile rated voltages, the impedance value will be shown also as precent value - Use the test voltage detect feature to find the optimal test voltage automatically for the connected test object
+With Base Power and the profile's rated voltages, the impedance value will be shown also as per cent value

-Figure 83 shows the short circuit impedance temperature settings.
+Figure 85 shows the short circuit impedance temperature settings.
 In temperature settings, it is possible to enable each of the 5 temperature channels to record.
 When there is an external temperature probe, the External switch should be enabled.
 The reading value must be also entered manually.